 We generate our revenue from providing services that include marketing, advertising and website design to small and medium sized businesses.
 To date, we have focused on providing one-off services, such as development of a fully functioning website or creation of a marketing strategy plan, to small business clients.
 Through the engagement of MorePro Marketing, Inc., we plan to expand our service offerings to include subscription-based service packages.
-We have leased a 9,745 square foot warehouse in Los Angeles County, California.
+We have leased a warehouse in Los Angeles County, California.
 It is anticipated that we will use the warehouse space to both relocate our headquarters to the Los Angeles area and to expand our existing operations and grow the Company.
 In order to find growth opportunities, we intend to engage management consultants to identify growth opportunity strategies through acquisition of existing internet marketing businesses or acquisitions of unrelated businesses whose business model depends on growth through successful internet marketing which will allow us to fully leverage our internet marketing campaigns.
 The Company has not yet engaged management consultants.
 If we do eventually acquire a company, or a company's assets (such as a client list from a search engine optimization firm) then we anticipate that we will be required to hire a substantial number of new employees in order to continue to develop and pursue our own business model, as well as new personnel to adequately staff any related businesses.
-We have subleased 6,000 square feet of the warehouse to Perfecular Inc., a related party, for \$5,000 per month pursuant to an agreement that will last through April 2017.